IRB Infrastructure: History

 IRB achieved financial closure for its BOT project from Chittorgarh and Gulabpura.
 The project is an expansion of the 124.87-km section on NH79, converting from a four-lane to six-lane expressway.
 The concession period of this project is 20 years from the appointed date, including 910 days of construction, creating smoother transit.
 The total funding for the project by company will be ₹690 crore and by SPV (Special Public Vehicle) tied banks will be ₹1,400 crore.

-Kaithal Rajasthan Project (NH 65)

 IRB Infrastructure developed the Kaithal-Rajasthan project (NH65).
 The 166.26 km-long highway became operational in 2017, and has 20.90 km of service road, 18 pedestrian underpasses, 5 vehicular underpasses, 5 flyovers, 13 small bridges, 71 intersections, 241 culverts and railways over bridges.
 The cost of production for project was ₹2,290 crore, including a viability gap funding of ₹234 crore.